nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 CS2100 TAs who
 * have to manage a number of students across different classes
 * keep track of the students' attendance
-* keep track of the students' grades
+* keep track of the students' emails
 * prefer and comfortable with CLI tools
 * can type fast
 * are proficient with Unix commands